JoryHogeveen/view-admin-as/readme.txt

 Tested up to: 4.7
 Stable tag: 1.6.2

-View the WordPress admin as a different role or visitor, switch between users, temporarily change your capabilities, set default screen settings for roles.
+View the WordPress admin as a different role or visitor, switch between users, temporarily change your capabilities, set screen settings for roles.

 == Description ==